 Trelleborg

-It is often claimed that the monks brought the art of keeping rabbits to the countries in the early Middle Ages due to the Papal Sea, which in the 7th century classified rabbit fetuses as fish, which is why they might be eaten during Lent.
+It is often claimed that the monks brought the art of keeping and farming rabbits to wider Europe in the early Middle Ages.
+The reason was supposed to be found in a Papal decree, which in the 7th century should have classified rabbit fetuses as fish, hence allowing them to be eaten during Lent.
 This, however is a fairy tale.
-On the contrary, the story, which comes from Gregory the Great, is that a certain Roccolenus, who had planned to plunder Tours, died before he could carry out his intention because he had eaten rabbits during the fast.
-But although the story of the rabbit being declared a fish by the Pope was a hoax, it does not mean that the monks were not active as importers of the idea of keeping rabbits.
-Most traces of rabbits, however, are not found near medieval monasteries but rather in connection with castles and hunting lodges.
+On the contrary, the story, which comes from Gregory the Great, is that a certain Roccolenus, who had planned to plunder Tours, died before he could carry out his intention because he had eaten rabbits during fast.
+Although the story of the rabbit being declared a fish by the Pope appears to have been a 19th-century hoax, it does not mean that the monks were not active as importers of the idea of keeping rabbits.
+Rabbits were a convenient early source for protein during early spring.

 From a slightly later time, we know about the rabbits on Hjelm in Kattegat, where the king-slayer and his outlaw companions resided in the years between 1290 and 1306.
 On this fortified island, the medieval rabbit tunnels have been excavated, just as 161 rabbit bones were found in the waste from the castle kitchen.